New Hampshire Grandmother Writes Her First Book

 The day this photo was taken, Susan's grandson David was told not to run beyond the sand dune.
 So, being a creative child himself, he didn't run beyond it, but behind it.

 "Anyone can benefit from inspiration and just write, I mean, if you want to.
 Just ask yourself a question about something and let your imagination run wild.
 I just asked myself, "what did David see behind the sand dune", and my storyline was born."

 And Susan's not the only first-timer in this situation where imagination meets ingenuity.
 High school junior Mackenzie Craig from Bethlehem, New Hampshire, illustrated this beautiful book and is now in line for college art scholarships.

-Susan then contacted Portsmouth publisher Mindstir Media, and now her book is available on Amazon and Barnes and Noble.
+Susan then contacted Portsmouth publisher Mindstir Media, and her book is now available on Amazon and Barnes & Noble.

 Eventually, Susan says she hopes to keep this New Hampshire-based dream alive by getting her book into New Hampshire-based bookstores.

 "It's amazing how our grandchildren can inspire us.
 I'm hoping you may see a photo of something, anything, that inspires you to write a story."